allyesw/HISE/Updating HISE.md

 		- Changed panel default properties (hi_scripting/scripting/api/ScriptingApiContent.cpp)
 		- Changed dragged out MIDI filename (hi_core/hi_dsp/modules/MidiPlayer.cpp)
 		- Changed wavetable waterfall colors (hi_core/hi_components/audio_components/SampleComponents.cpp)
-		- Fixed MidiOverlay DAW crash on second instance (hi_core/hi_components/midi_overlays/MidiOverlayFactory.h). *NOTE: This one has not been added back in because I'm not sure if it's been fixed in the original codebase.
-It doesn't look like it, but export a plugin to test if has.
+		- Fixed MidiOverlay DAW crash on second instance (hi_core/hi_components/midi_overlays/MidiOverlayFactory.h). *NOTE: This needs to be tested in exported plugins because I'm not sure that removing the DeletedAtShutdown class won't screw other things up.
 More info: https://github.com/allyesw/HISE/commit/49028f65941185b389645d927b18610d3b8e5f31*

 	If you have to do this manually, make sure to preserve this file and continue on to make the other changes below.